-The spot removal tool will help you create a clean image.
-You might use it at the end or in the beginning of your workflow.
+The spot removal tool will help you create a clean product image.
+You might use it at the end or at the beginning of your workflow.

 It will remove any dust that appeared on your sensor or any other small flaws from your image.